 Owen had his first heart attack in early 1983 while Dianne was in class at Midland College that morning and David had a big wrestling tournament at Boys Town that day.
 David graduated from Blair High School in June 1983 and started Luther College, Decorah, Iowa that fall.
 Dianne and I went to our first Global Mission Event of the Lutheran Church held that summer at Midland College.
 This was a mind changing experience for Dianne and myself.
 Owen quit his job in the spring of 1985.
 In 1986, Dianne started working at a telemarketing company answering calls when people called in and Owen started working as a data processing manager at a factory near by at Fort Calhoun, Nebraska.

 Dianne visited many seminaries and enrolled at Wartburg Theological Seminary, Dubuque, Iowa.
-Owen had another heart attack and had to have triple bypass heart surgery in 1990.
+Owen had another heart attack and had to have triple bypass heart surgery in July 1990.
 While Owen was at the Immanual Hospital in July, Dianne decided to have a mammogram.
 The hour Owen was being dismissed, Dianne was being told that she had breast cancer.
-Dianne had a breast mastectomy so we both were at home recovering at the same time.
-Dianne with great difficulty being ready to start seminary, but was able to start seminary on time at Dubuque, Iowa.
+Dianne had a breast mastectomy so we both were at home recovering at the same time and neither of us where allowed to drive.
+Dianne with great difficulty was able to start seminary on time at Dubuque, Iowa in September 1990.
 The mastectomy damaged her right arm so that she could not do the quality of detail drawing that she did before.

 Seminary was a lot of hard work, great joy and fun for Dianne.
 Attending seminary was like being back at college.
 Dianne attended a number of events at seminary and made a lot of good friends.
 Dianne would daily weed a small spot of seminary flower beds as she walked to class.
 She went to chapel every morning and they had a coffee break right after where everyone would sit around and visit.
 For communion, the wine was served in a common cup, so Dianne and I would try to sit in the front to be one of the first to drink from it.
 Dianne loved to sketch and draw, so she did the sketches in the monthly woman’s news letter published by the women students at the seminary.
 She even wrote some articles for the woman's newspaper.